Of course, too often we don't follow up on the plans we

 Michael Traupman, Hamlet -- Chris Caltagirone

-my various interests (acting/writing/ music) are somehow combined, as they were
+my various interests (acting/writing/photography/music) could somehow be combined, as they were

 in the production of a one-act